Bylaws of Lee County Master Gardeners Association (LCMGA) Adopted 11/3/2021

 Section 1 – Classes of Membership: There are seven classes of Membership in the Master Gardeners: Active, Provisional, Lifetime, Associate, Patron, Honorary and Friends of Master Gardeners.
 Members may hold more than one class of membership

 Active – These are individuals who have successfully completed an approved Cooperative Extension System Master Gardener Training Program and have also fulfilled the program’s volunteer service requirements.
-Active members must pay annual dues.
+Active members must pay annual dues and meet annual service requirements.
 They are eligible to vote and hold office.

 Provisional – Graduates of the ACES MG Training Program will become eligible for